blinklabs-io/docs/src/content/docs/guides/txsubmit/002-quick-start.md

 ![txsubmit-screen](/txsubmit-screen.png)

 ***

+## Step 5 - Open Firewall on your Port

+Make sure your firewall is open on the port you selected.
+For this example we used port 8090 so open the port on 8090 we run the following command:

+`
+sudo ufw allow 8090/tcp
+`

 💡 Tip: You can check that Tx Submit API is running by using the following command.
 Please adjust port if needed.